Some of the links in this post may be affiliate links.

-When I first rooted my cutting of Rhaphidophora tetrasperma, I just used an all-purpose potting mix that I had on hand and planted it in a small terra cotta pot.
-This was fine to start, but I will definitely improve from here.
+When I first rooted my first cutting of Rhaphidophora tetrasperma, I planted it an all-purpose potting mix that I had on hand and planted it in a small terra cotta pot.

-These plants hate to dry out too much.
+Like I mentioned earlier, these plants hate to dry out too much.
 I would recommend using either a heavier plastic pot, or a nice glazed ceramic pot.
-I’m going to use the latter because I’ll be adding a climbing support as well so I don’t want it to be too top-heavy.

 As far as potting mix, I was able to find a useful piece of advice from Exotic Rainforest that pointed out a Rhaphidophora tetrasperma enthusiast that used the following potting mix.

 No specific ratios were mentioned, but I’m following that one recommendation.
 Here is my mixture.
 It is a very well drained soil and I’m using the following components:

 Miracle Gro Potting Soil (I use this for most of my houseplants)